 So one allocates financial aid, sets the admissions numbers, and sits back and waits for the visit, and … there is a sudden spike in visits.
 The admissions office was left wholly unprepared.
 Perhaps they had already been admitting students, and now faced overfilling their class.
 Perhaps the allocation of student aid was suddenly inadequate.

 They were hit with a “black swan.”

-With Envision, the predictive modeling tool of Capture Higher Ed, we endeavor to avoid the fallacy of induction in favor of a more sophisticated approach.
+With Envision, the enrollment management prediction tool of Capture Higher Ed, we endeavor to avoid the fallacy of induction in favor of a more sophisticated approach.

 By way of example, some companies might intuitively suggest a small number of points on which to base a prediction: GPA, zip code, intended major and so on.
 They most likely will choose these factors because they seem to “make sense” — an induction.
 Capture goes a step beyond that; actually, it goes thousands of steps beyond that, using thousands of data points tested against one another to create a model much more precise.

 And while it is highly unlikely that we get it exactly right — there are many factors that go through a student’s mind, and also factors in the college, the state, and the world that vary year to year — we draw far closer to a more reasonable model.
 We get closer, that is, to the bullseye — and closer makes all the difference, especially when it comes to allocating tight funding for communications and, ultimately, securing enrollments.

 This is what Envision offers.